Facts about Thurgood Marshall

 Thurgood Marshall Biography

 Attorney Thurgood Marshall led the civil rights case of Brown v.
 Board of Education of Topeka to a successful hearing at the Supreme Court of the United States in 1954.
-He became the court’s first African-American justice 13 years later.
+13 years later, he became the court’s first Black justice.

 Thurgood Marshall was nominated to the U.S. Court of Appeals (Second Circuit) in 1961, then appointed to the post of solicitor general in 1965 by President Lyndon Johnson.
 Marshall was appointed to the Supreme Court itself in 1967, where he served for 24 years before he retired in 1991.
 Marshall, known as a liberal throughout his tenure, was replaced on the court by conservative African-American Clarence Thomas (appointed by President George H. W. Bush).
 Marshall died of heart failure two years later.

 Texas Southern University School of Law was renamed the Thurgood Marshall School of Law in his honor in 1976… The University of California at San Diego opened its Thurgood Marshall College in 1993… Thurgood Marshall replaced Tom C. Clark on the Supreme Court… Thurgood Marshall was married to the former Vivian Burey (from 1929 until her death in 1955) and then to Cecilia Suyat (from 1955 until his death).
 With his second wife he had two children: Thurgood Marshall, Jr. (b.
 1956) and John W. Marshall (b.
-1958) … Thurgood Marshall is buried in Arlington National Cemetery.
+1958) … Thurgood Marshall is buried in Arlington National Cemetery, although he did not serve in the military.
+He is one of several Supreme Court justices buried at Arlington.
+“Most of the justices were eligible to be buried at Arlington because they met the cemetery’s military service requirement, but others were given special permission to be buried there,” The Washington Post reported in a 2019 story.
+Other justices buried at Arlington include Ruth Bader Ginsburg and Oliver Wendell Holmes, Jr.